dladd/pyFormex/sphinx/index.rst

 of pyFormex.
 The :doc:`refman` is automatically generated from the docstrings in the Python source, so this might best reflect the latest development version of the software.

-Some older versions of the documentation may be available in PDF format from the `pyFormex website`_.
-You should also find a version in your local pyFormex installation.
+The new documentation is currently only available in HTML format.

 **Parts of the documentation**